Countering information influence activities

 Learning by doing

-In total, 15 programs were held throughout the country, with around 200 attendees from 55 governmental agencies and county councils.
+In total, 15 programs were held throughout the country, with around 200 attendees from 55 governmental agencies, county councils and municipalities.
 Doing scenario exercises in smaller groups like this allows everyone to share their experiences and get a real sense of what is at stake.
 People quickly learn that everyone has to be vigilant to spot fake news and misinformation.
 At the same time, clear lines of responsibility in an organization ensure everyone knows how to escalate any concerns, so that the right action can be taken.

-In total, 15 implementation and training programs were held throughout the country, with around 200 attendees from 55 governmental agencies and county councils.
+In total, 15 implementation and training programs were held throughout the country, with around 200 attendees from 55 governmental agencies, county councils and municipalities

 In one typical exercise, participants were challenged to analyze target groups and worked through a series of questions to develop a strategic narrative.
 In another exercise they were presented with information influence from tailored scenarios and were asked to use tools to identify who was behind the message.